-Human beings are wired to fear failing and the unknown.
+Human beings are wired to fear failure and the unknown.
 We may be scared to start a new business because we don’t know how to tackle such a large project.
 We also are often scared of attempting a goal and failing because we believe that failure means we are worthless.

 People who procrastinate tend to have more stress and health problems.
 Another problem with procrastination is that the larger and more complex the project is, the more time is needed to complete it.
 For people that wait too long to begin the task, the quality of the final product may not be as good as it could have been.

 Although procrastination is generally seen as negative and harmful, there are some upsides.
 Some people produce their best quality work under the stress of waiting until the last minute.
 A certain level of stress is beneficial for performance.

 Depending on how you use the rest of your time, procrastination can force you to be more time efficient and productive out of necessity.

-How To Overcome Procrastination
+How To Overcome Procrastination in College

 1. Focus on your why

 It is important to have a clear “why” and to keep this in the forefront of your mind.
 This will help mitigate the effect of delay discounting and opportunity cost.

 Secondly, you can use this technique as a “rehearsal” for a difficult task or complex plan.
 You can do this by imagining yourself going through each step, focusing on what you will do, how things will look, and any problems that may come up.

-In order to do this, imagine a peaceful place, such as a forest or a beach, and create in this image soothing sensations, like the warmth of the sun, a cool breeze, and the smell of the ocean.
+In order to do this, imagine a peaceful place, such as a forest or a beach in Miami, and create in this image soothing sensations, like the warmth of the sun, a cool breeze, and the smell of the ocean.

 3. Create smaller tasks

 The problem is that the avoidance feeds the anxiety and becomes stronger.
 One of the most effective behavioral interventions for anxiety is to face your fear and give yourself a chance to learn that you are capable of handling the thing that you were avoiding.

 We prefer to use an app called Wunderlist.
 Wunderlist allows you to set whatever categories you want with the date and times you want it completed by and reminders along the way.
 You can sync it to the calendar on your PC or tablet and share a task with a friend or colleague.
 Completed tasks get checked off and stored into a hidden completed tasks list that you can access at any time.

-Putting It All Together In Order To Overcome Procrastination
+Putting It All Together In Order To Overcome Procrastination in College

 She has been procrastinating on this paper because it wasn’t due for a while, it is time consuming, and she is anxious thinking about how she might fail this class if the paper is not good enough.

 She visualizes herself walking at graduation and her parents’ proud smiling faces.
 She schedules in 30 minutes everyday at 7am to work on this paper.
 Then, she breaks down what she needs to do (pick a topic, gather research articles, read the articles, create an outline, etc.).